kalekdev/uni/semester-1/nus-1/notes.typ

 TODO:
 - principle of how analog ammeters work
-- A current loop feels no resultant force, show cylindrical coordinates integral example cancelling out to 0

 TODO: Why does the circular field get pushed up in a homogenous field?
 Explain bivector field and pseudovectors, why the magnetic lines make sense
 Reference answer: